coiby/kernel-tests/storage/blktests/nvme/nvme-fc/README.md

-# storage/blktests/nvme/nvme-rdma test suite
+# storage/blktests/nvme/nvme-fc test suite

-Storage: nvme-rdma test
+Storage: blktests nvme-fc test

 ## How to run it
 Please refer to the top-level README.md for common dependencies.